Keyword Cannibalization: How to find it and fix it

+Keyword cannibalization hasn’t always been around.
 About a decade or so ago, having multiple positions in a SERP for a good keyword was quite unusual and probably every webmasters and SEOs dream.
 Especially if you managed to get the first two positions.
 Today multiple positions in the SERP are far from unusual.
 We had a quick look at Wincher’s ranking data and approximately 10% of all keywords and search phrases contain more than two URLs from the same website.
 But is it really that good?
 Unless you hold the first top positions in a SERP, it’s probably not.

 It’s very likely your website suffers from something called keyword cannibalization.
 But it’s not really that simple either.
 Keyword cannibalization is the widely used term when two or more different pages, i.e. content on different URLs but same domain, are ranking for the same keyword.
 Sometimes at the same time, or sometimes Google keeps changing which page or URL that ranks.
 The latter is usually a lot harder to discover, unless you know the tricks.
+One effective way to identify keyword cannibalization issues is by using Google Search Console to analyze performance metrics like impressions and clicks for specific keywords.

 In this guide you will learn why keyword cannibalization usually is something you want to avoid, how to find it and of course, how to fix it.